toiletpapar/best-friends-club/journey.md

 ### Jest doesn't know what to do with the document global
 We're mostly testing client-side code (so far).
 So lets make the test environment in `jest.config.js` a client-like enviornment.
 The default `testEnvironment` is `jsdom`.

+## Interactivity
+Our server is going to act as a broker for the users (i.e. clients) playing a codenames game so that the clients can communicate with each other (e.g. when someone clicks on a word).
+To do this I:

+### Implemented WebSockets
+*Rationale*
+The most common method of communication on the web is one-way with the client initiating a request to the server and the server providing a response.
+WebSockets allows two-way communication between the server and the client so that either could initiate a message.
+Thus, when a client does an action that other clients should know about (like when a card is clicked) the server can broadcast that message to the relevant users.
+The technology has been out for multiple years as of this writing and has stabilized.
+Both `socket.io` and `ws` are packages that help making implementing sockets much easier.

+*What worked*
+After deciding which package to use (`ws`) I followed the examples in the `ws` README.
+The first thing I did was separate out the creation of the node http server instance from the listening part.
+The instance was required by the WebSocket Server in order to automatically `upgrade` connections and express bundled them together for me but it was time to tear them apart.
+Then I added the required listeners (`connection`, `message`, and `close` being key events) before the server started listening for requests.

+One important thing to note is that `ws` does *not* provide a client-side implementation of websockets like `socket.io` does.
+Instead, I used the native WebSocket API provided by the browser.
+When the DOM loaded I created a WebSocket connection to my endpoint, attached my listeners, and sent my messages.
+This was the very beginning of sockets.

+### Multiple WebSocket Servers
+*Rationale*
+Without extending the websocket, it was hard to tell which websockets to broadcast to (we don't want to be broadcasting game events to lobbies that are irrelevant).
+We needed to find a way to broadcast exactly to the people we want to broadcast to.
+It was also clear that managing many servers and sockets could get out of hand very fast if the architecture wasn't thought out.

+*What worked*
+First we need to manage where all these servers go (`WebSocketManager`).
+What it did was handle the creation (and in the future, heartbeats, errors, and closures) of websocket servers and tied them to an identifier provided by the consumer.
+In order to handle multiple websocket servers, the http server needs to manage the upgrades of the connections of the websocket servers.
+We identify which server to emit the `connection` event to based on the url of the request.
+How we formatted the url to identify the server is described below.

+The differentiating factor between which websocket server a client connects to is the game of codenames that they're playing.
+Thus, we used the codenames game id as part of the url we use to identify the websocket server in the `WebSocketManager` list.
+Now when users join a game then they will connect to the proper websocket server.